Unfiltered Honesty: Dating - FAQs

 First, of embarrassment, I'm sorry that this page exists.
-Its intention, which I value more than my shame, is to to save you time and present myself without filter, so people may (sans pressure and at their own comfort and leisure) evaluate whether we're compatible spirits.
-What follows are a collections of anonymized, frequently asked questions I've received and answers which probably describe myself better than any dating profile I've created.
+Its intention, which I value more than my shame, is to save you time and present myself without filter, so people may (sans pressure and at their own comfort and leisure) evaluate whether we're compatible spirits.
+What follows are a collection of anonymized, frequently asked questions I've received and answers which probably describe myself better than any dating profile I've created.
 Some answers have been modified and are more complete here than as originally posted.
 If you're wondering, I am perfectly normal, which is exactly why I have a public, oversharing webpage on dating (sorry Seneca, I've, "part[ed] company with our promise", what have I done).

 I haven't looked at the google analytics for this page, but I'm assuming most people drop off here.